vanshajkhattar/AML-SSD-final-project/README.md

      -https://github.com/amdegroot/ssd.pytorch
      -https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection
 - __Step3__  __Building model in PyTorch__
   - __A.
 Inputs to the model__
            There are three inputs to our SSD model: Images, ground truth object bounding boxes and Object's labels
   - __B.Data Pipeline__
           Our data is divided into training and test splits.
   - __Steps followed for model implementation-__
    - Data Transforms
    - PyTorch DataLoader
    - Base network(VGG 16 is used as the base network)
    - Auxiliary Convolutions
    - Prediction Convolutions
    - Prior
    - Multi Loss
    - Software Framework used: PyTorch
    - Model trained on Google Colab.
 - __Step4__ __Training-__
       - Trained the SSD model on two different datasets (PASCALVOC2007 Train, PASCALVOC2012 Train) using google colab GPU.
       - In the paper, authors used Stochastic Gradient Descent in batches of 32 images, with an initial learning rate of 1e−3, momentum of 0.9, and 5e-4 weight decay.
 We used a batch size of 8 images for increased stability.
--__Step5__ Testing
+- __Step5__ Testing and evaluation
-Tested the SSD model on two different datasets.
+ - Tested the SSD model on two different datasets.
 (PASCAL VOC2007 Test, PASCAL VOC2012 Test).
+ - Parsed predictions are evaluated against the ground truth objects.
+The evaluation metric is the Mean Average Precision (mAP).

 # 3. Describes measurements and/or analysis of what was discovered when attempting to reproduce result.
 - Our analysis and Model analysis.